rust-vmm/event-manager/docs/DESIGN.md

 Storing the file descriptor in all `Events` means that there are 32 bits left for custom user data.
+A file descriptor can be registered only once (it can be associated with only one subscriber).

 ### Using Events With Custom Data